 By law, only the school can authorise an absence.
 A written note or telephone call by a parent/carer does not, in itself, oblige the school to authorise absence if the school does not accept the explanation offered as a valid reason for absence.
 The decision lies with the Headteacher.
 All reasons for absence must be recorded in the register and a written reason for the absence produced by the parent and records kept.
 The school encourages full attendance, this ensures children access the school curriculum and achieves their full potential.
 Where a child is not well enough to attend school a written explanation must be provided by the parent for the attention of the class teacher.
-This should be sent in advance of the absence or in the morning before school to info@mulberryhouseschool.com.
+This should be sent in of the absence in the before school advance or morning to info@mulberryhouseschool.com.